sguyvon/GWASPlotter/README.md

 ## Features

-- Upload GWAS summary statistics (CSV/TSV format).
+- Upload GWAS summary statistics (CSV,TSV or txt format).
 - Generate Manhattan and QQ plots.
 - Filters SNPs with p-values above 1e-2 to optimize performance.
 - Save plots as PNG files for further use.